Global Gateway for Teachers

-Cultural Immersion Projects are administered by the Indiana University School of Education in Bloomington.
+Global Gateway experiences are administered by the Indiana University School of Education in Bloomington.
 A representative from the program visits IUPUC each fall so you can learn more about this exciting opportunity.

 This challenging option requires a two-year commitment, beginning with a preparation phase comprised of monthly classes, reading assignments, and a workshop.
 Once you begin the project, you will spend at least eight weeks away from your IUPUC home campus.
 It also includes a two-year commitment.